-Note: The CMAX and VRX trend graphs are only available for 2110 streams.
+Note: The CMAX and VRX trend graphs are available for streams 720p50, 59, and 60; 1080i50 and 59; and 1080p50, 59, and 60.

 Note: Make sure the input signal and PRISM are locked to PTP for these measurements.

 - A network compatibility model to regulate the burst characteristics of senders, which promotes the compatibility with the switches.
 The CMAX section provides a trend graph for this type of modeling. - A virtual receiver buffer model to ensure there is no buffer overflow or underflow in the receiver that could cause the packet loss and picture quality degradation.
 The VRX Buffer section provides a trend graph for this type of modeling.